Vasilis-christopoulos/final/README.md

 # ALDO Whisper - AI-Powered Retail Assistant
 ## Hackathon Context

-This project was developed for the **ALDO x AWS Retail GenAI Hackathon**, demonstrating how generative AI can enhance the retail experience by empowering store employees with intelligent, context-aware product recommendations.
+This project was developed for the **ALDO x AWS Retail GenAI Hackathon**, demonstrating how generative AI can enhance the retail experience by empowering store employees with intelligent, context-aware product recommendations and won 1st place 🥇

 > **Note:** The AWS backend environment has been decommissioned, so the application is currently non-operational.
 This repository serves as a showcase of the solution architecture and implementation.